spacefreak86/pyquarantine-milter/README.md

 # pymodmilter
 A pymilter based sendmail/postfix pre-queue filter with the ability to add, remove and modify e-mail headers.
-The project is currently in beta status, but it is already used in a productive enterprise environment which processes about a million e-mails per month.
+The project is currently in beta status, but it is already used in a productive enterprise environment that processes about a million e-mails per month.

 The basic idea is to define rules with conditions and actions which are processed when all conditions are true.